 Long waiting times for diagnosis

-For some parents of children with possible symptoms of autism, waiting times for diagnoses have taken just less than four years, with rural areas in Wales among the most affected.
+For some children who are showing signs of autism, waiting times for diagnoses have taken nearly 4 years, with rural areas in Wales among the most affected.

-Welsh Government targets of 26 weeks between a child being referred and receiving diagnosis is averaging just over two years in reality when looking at information from local health boards.
+Welsh Government targets of 26 weeks between a child being referred and receiving a diagnosis is averaging just over 2 years in reality when looking at information from local health boards.

 If a child doesn’t receive early access to the right services and support networks, particularly in an education setting, undiagnosed autism can leave them feeling distressed and confused as they develop and get older.